Ageless wonder Phil Mickelson wins PGA to be oldest major champ

-KIAWAH ISLAND, S.C.
-(AP) — Phil Mickelson has delivered so many thrills and spills over 30 years of pure theater that no one ever knows what he will do next.
+Mickelson never thought he was too old to win again, much less a major.
+He just didn’t have much evidence on his side until a remarkable four days at Kiawah Island where he kept his nerve and delivered all the right shots for his sixth major, and by far the most surprising.

-His latest act was a real stunner: A major champion at age 50.
+He made two early birdies with that magical wedge game that never left him, and then let a cast of challengers fall too far behind to catching him in the shifting wind off the Atlantic.

-Mickelson captured his sixth major and by far the most surprising Sunday at the PGA Championship.
-He made two early birdies with that magical wedge game and let a cast of contenders fall too far behind to catch him in the shifting wind of Kiawah Island.
+Mickelson closed with a 1-over 73 to win by two over Brooks Koepka and Louis Oosthuizen.

-He closed with a 1-over 73, building a five-shot lead on the back nine and not making any critical mistakes that kept him from his place in history.
+“One of the moments I’ll cherish my entire life,” Mickelson said.
+“I don’t know how to describe the feeling of excitement and fulfillment and accomplishment to do something of this magnitude when very few people thought that I could.”

 Julius Boros for 53 years held the distinction of golf’s oldest major champion.
 He was 48 when he won the 1968 PGA Championship in San Antonio.